 Figure 2.
 Mike Pistorino.

 I had the good fortune to work with him and have known him for many years.
 He grew up in New York City, was a victim of childhood sexual abuse, and had a very traumatic childhood.
 For a time, he was involved in drugs and was incarcerated.
 He tells his story very candidly.
 He has gone on to do a lot of healing work for those surviving childhood sexual abuse and has gone on to become a huge advocate and public speaker.
-If you look at the picture on the right, that is him speaking.
 He also took up running.
 He calls it, "Surviving to Thriving" and the name of his non-profit.
 He runs marathons, and he has done a lot of healing work with the Cleveland Rape Crisis Center.
 He raises money and donates all of the funds to this organization.
 Mike is another person that I am blessed to know personally.
 Leisure has dramatically impacted his mental health and his healing and allowed him to do advocation work.

-Recreation and leisure are a huge part of who I am and what I value.
+Recreation and leisure are a huge part of who I am and what I value (see Figure 3).

 Figure 3.
 Me.